schoinh/circles-api/README.md

 ## Description

 This API is used by the [Circles app](https://github.com/erik-t-irgens/CIRCLES_MVC).
-For full schema, please refer to the [Swagger documentation](http://github.com/schoinh/circles-api).
+For full schema, please refer to the Swagger documentation (installation instructions below).

 ## Setup/Installation Requirements